PaddlePaddle/models/fluid/recommendation/ctr/README.md

-The minimum PaddlePaddle version needed for the code sample in this directory is v0.11.0.
-If you are on a version of PaddlePaddle earlier than v0.11.0, [please update your installation](http://www.paddlepaddle.org/docs/develop/documentation/en/build_and_install/pip_install_en.html).

----

-# Deep Factorization Machine for Click-Through Rate prediction
+# DNN for Click-Through Rate prediction

 ## Introduction
-This model implements the DeepFM proposed in the following paper:
+This model implements the DNN part proposed in the following paper:

 ```text
 @inproceedings{guo2017deepfm,